nosas/blog/keras_tuner_tensorboard/article.md

 The tuning process uses identical arguments as the `keras.Model.fit` method.
 Refer to the code block below to see how the `RandomSearch` is launched.

-We will utilize the `tf.keras.callbacks.TensorBoard` callback to monitor the tuning process' progress.
+We will utilize the `tf.keras.callbacks.TensorBoard` callback to monitor the tuning process progress.
 This callback will save the logs of all trials to the `./tb_logs/randomsearch/` directory.
 We can then use TensorBoard to visualize the results of all trials during/after the tuning process.